-Inspection found that operations at the Firth Industries site did not have a discernible effect on the receiving environment during the 2015-2016 monitoring period.
-It was noted that there was no evidence of sediments being discharged from the site into the tributary.
+Inspection found that operations at the Firth Industries site did not have a any significant adverse effects on the receiving environment during the 2016-2017 monitoring period.
+It was noted that there was no evidence of sediments being discharged from the site into the tributary at the time of inspection or sampling.